MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 > - Enabling 'Extended queue priorization' unblocks the run queue in that situation

 ### With enabled ‘extended queue priorization’ :
-The machine-assignation algorithm will be able to change the order of the run queue if the first run in the queue cannot be processed due to its targeted user session being already in use on all available machines.
+The machine-assignment algorithm will be able to change the order of the run queue if the first run in the queue cannot be processed due to its targeted user session being already in use on all available machines.

 **Logic :** A run becomes ‘Next to run’, its connexion user is user Y :​
 1. Filter: The algorithm selects all machines which are connected & usable (not in maintenance etc.)